zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 ## Export Layer

 The export layer was built in a way that enabled us to ignore the actual export file / type.
-We developed a language and an internal framework to render slide decks (PowerPoint) that developers could leverage, but they didn't have to, we developed other export types (like CSV transformers, JSON encoders, etc) that would enable developers to export data in different formats.
+I developed a language and an internal framework to render slide decks (PowerPoint) that developers could leverage, but they didn't have to, I developed other export types (like CSV transformers, JSON encoders, etc) that would enable developers to export data in different formats.

-### Video Report

-Because of its flexibility, we developed a Video Report using a technology called React Media (developed internally).
-This technology enabled us to code videos and render them live in react.

-I initially built it in a hackathon with [Pauli Ojala](https://github.com/pojala) (thanks Pauli for being so keen in making this happen!) - the original idea was to produce reports similar to the Spotify Year in review report - video reports that could have different endings according to the insights of each partner / client.

-We ended up using this video report technology on a real MCD (partnerships organization team responsible for smaller creators that do not have a dedicated account manager) Marketing campaign, reaching 150K+ creators with it in app (Facebook app) attaining never seen before engagement (comparing to the typical email campaign that most creators just dismiss).

 ### Charts

-We also had to develop ways to generate plots / charts that would illustrate business insights in a safe manner.
-We opted for generating pictures that we then embedded into the PowerPoint decks instead of generating native charts so we could avoid sharing the raw data with any partner / client and so that we could also enforce a narrative without enabling business people to change the chart and content of it.
+I also had to develop ways to generate plots / charts that would illustrate business insights in a safe manner.
+I opted for generating pictures that were then embedded into the PowerPoint decks instead of generating native charts so this way I could avoid sharing the raw data with any partner / client.
+That enabled us to also enforce a narrative without enabling business people to change the chart and content of it.

 ### PPTX Export

-We developed a complete language to specify a powerpoint deck slide.
+I developed a complete language to specify a powerpoint deck slide.
 Essentially, with code, developers using our framework were able to specify a new text box inside a slide by passing X,Y coordinates and a text along with text transformations (like bold, italic, underline) and font configurations (like font, size, color, etc).
-We had also the capability to add pictures to a slide and scale / place them wherever we needed using just code.
+I also added the capability to embed pictures in a slide and scale / place them wherever they were needed using just code.

+Developers could also easily add new PowerPoint templates and use them across different reports that would share the same look and feel (like the Facebook or Instagram default templates).

 This was probably the most used type of export.

+### Video Report

+Because of the export layer's flexibility, I developed a Video Report using a technology called React Media (developed internally).
+This technology enabled us to code videos and render them live in react.

+I initially built it in a hackathon with [Pauli Ojala](https://github.com/pojala) (thanks Pauli for being so keen in making this happen!) - the original idea was to produce reports similar to the Spotify Year in review report - video reports that could have different endings according to the insights of each partner / client.

+I ended up using this video report technology on a real MCD (partnerships organization team responsible for smaller creators that do not have a dedicated account manager) Marketing campaign, reaching 150K+ creators with it in app (Facebook app) attaining never seen before engagement (comparing to the typical email campaign that most creators just dismiss).

 ## Privacy and Security Compliance